 “Whereas the men were fighting for the Republic, the women while also fighting for that ideal, were additionally fighting for real change.
 They asked what exactly this Republic would mean for ordinary people, for the poorer parts of society”

-In reality, many of the women revolutionaries were fighting for real social change, and one is forced to question the real motives and ideals of the now comfortable male leaders of the new Irish State.
-Did they really desire any real social change in light of their fierce hostility to many women activists who had fought alongside them in the War of Independence?
+In reality, a large number of the women revolutionaries were fighting for meaningful social change, and one is forced to question the ulterior motives and ideals of the increasingly comfortable male leaders of the new Irish State.
+Did the leadership desire any social change or movement towards social justice in light of their fierce hostility towards the women activists who had fought alongside them in the War of Independence?

 No Ordinary Women also contains a further prisoner list of women held in Kilmainham Gaol, Mountjoy Jail and the North Dublin Union during and after the Civil War.
 The extensive records list five hundred and fifty names of Republican women interned and imprisoned during this period, many of whom were kept in terrible conditions.
 Many of the names and addresses of those women make for stark reading in that they remain largely unknown, although women had become increasingly visible in the Civil War.
 Almost forty of the incarcerated women on that list were from Cork; who were they?
 Do we know their life stories?